-The IRC section 6662A penalty is 20 percent of the reportable transaction understatement where the reportable transaction was properly disclosed and 30 percent of the reportable transaction understatement where the transaction was not properly disclosed.
+The IRC section 6662A penalty is 20% of the reportable transaction understatement where the reportable transaction was properly disclosed and 30% of the reportable transaction understatement where the transaction was not properly disclosed.

 If taxpayers do not disclose a reportable transaction, they also can lose the ability to argue that they had reasonable cause for their tax treatment of the transaction (which otherwise would be one of their defences to having the penalty apply).
-The IRC section 6662A penalty, unlike the IRC section 6662 penalty, can apply even if a taxpayer has a loss for the taxable year, owes no tax, and has no underpayment.
+The IRC section 6662A penalty, unlike the IRC section 6662 penalty, may apply even if a taxpayer has a loss for the taxable year, owes no tax, and has no underpayment.

-The IRC section 6662A penalty also provides special coordination rules with other penalties that could arise from the reportable transaction.
-These rules generally result in application of only one penalty for the inaccurate reporting of tax, but that penalty is the one that is largest in amount.
+The IRC section 6662A penalty also provides special co-ordination rules with other penalties that could arise from the reportable transaction.
+These rules generally result in application of only one penalty for the inaccurate reporting of tax.

-Separately from penalties on inaccurate returns, IRC section 6707A imposes a penalty for failure to disclose a reportable transaction.
-This penalty is not in lieu of any understatement or underpayment penalty, but instead it supplements other penalties.
+Separately from penalties on inaccurate returns, IRC section 6707A imposes a penalty on the taxpayer for failure to disclose a reportable transaction.
+This penalty is not in lieu of any understatement or underpayment penalty.